heyjianjing/linear_algebra/README.md

 `nla_16`
 * Lanczos iteration as special case of Arnoldi iteration for symmetric matrices
-* Hessenberg matrix in symmetric case is tridiagonal
+* Hessenberg form in symmetric case is tridiagonal
 * Reorthogonalization for Lanczos iteration